Matti02co/audio-urgency-classifier-pyspark/README.md

 ## Author

-Created by Mattia Cocco as part of a [research project on speech-based urgency detection in Italian](https://github.com/Matti02co/BigData).
+Created by Mattia Cocco as part of the [Big Data project on speech-based urgency detection in Italian](https://github.com/Matti02co/BigData).

 Feel free to fork.